Broadcasting world celebrates Bill Turnbull’s life at funeral

 “I think the reason that so many people have turned out today to pay their respects – to think about him and share memories of him and to celebrate him – is because he was a good man.

-Other famous names to attend include Martha Kearney, Mike Bushell, Louise Minchin, Charlotte Hawkins and Nick Robinson.
+Minchin also attended the funeral along with other famous names including Martha Kearney, Mike Bushell, Charlotte Hawkins and Nick Robinson.

-BBC Breakfast presenter Munchetty, who shared the red sofa with Turnbull for several years, told the PA news agency: “Bill was the grammar hammer; he was so on top of his grammar plurals, singulars… He was all over it.
+Munchetty, who shared BBC Breakfast’s red sofa with Turnbull for several years, told PA: “Bill was the grammar hammer – he was so on top of his grammar plurals, singulars… He was all over it.

 “He was passionate about the job and passionate about the journalism and passionate about the audience.